Medium evolution of a static quark-antiquark pair in the large $N_{c}$ limit

 \section{Connection with the physics of heavy quarkonium}

 In the rest of the sections of this paper, we focus on studying the static limit ($m\to\infty$).
 However, in this section, we argue that our results are also useful to describe bound states of heavy quarks with finite mass.
-The connection between the static potential and heavy quarkonium at $T=0$ can be rigorously proven using pNRQCD.
-Non-relativistic EFTs exploits the separation between the scales relevant for quarkonium physics.
+To illustrate this let us now discuss the situation at $T=0$ in the non-relativistic EFT framework.
+Non-relativistic EFTs exploit the separation between the scales relevant for quarkonium physics.
 They are the mass of heavy quarkonium $m$, the inverse of the typical radius $\frac{1}{r}$ (which scales like $mv$, with $v\ll 1$) and the binding energy $E$ (of order $mv^2$).

 pNRQCD is the EFT that is obtained after integrating out the scales $m$ and $mv$.
 The Lagrangian of pNRQCD can be ordered as an infinite sum of operators multiplied by Wilson coefficients with different powers of $m$ and $r$.
 However, given a desired precision, there exists a power counting that ensures that only a finite number of operators needs to be taken into account.
-The heavy quarkonium potential is a Wilson coefficient of pNRQCD which, according to the power counting, needs to be taken into account at leading order.
+The heavy quarkonium potential is a Wilson coefficient of pNRQCD which needs to be taken into account at leading order.